pixel

 • Who takes the child to the doctor/dentist?

-If both of the parents have been equally involved before the parents separated, and they want to continue that level of involvement, that’s a great reason to agree to a 50/50 custody split.
+If both of the parents have been equally involved in the child’s life before the parents separated, and they want to continue that level of involvement, that’s a great reason to agree to a 50

 In conclusion, I know that this is a heart-wrenching decision.
 The most important thing is to do what’s best for your child.
 But sometimes, it is difficult to figure out what that means.
 We can help you determine what’s best for your child and we can help to make sure that your divorce decree reflects that.
 Please, contact us.
 We’re really looking forward to helping you out.